Kirk Fox

-Kirk Fox (born August 26, 1969) is an American actor, screenwriter, and stand-up comedian.
+Kirk Fox is an American actor, screenwriter, and stand-up comedian.
+He played Mr. March in How to Rock and Kenny Boy in Reservation Dogs.

 Career

 Television

 Fox played Sewage Joe on Parks and Recreation and was a regular on Nickelodeon's How to Rock as Mr. March.
 Other credits include Community on NBC, Who Gets the Last Laugh? on TBS, Reservation Dogs on FX/Hulu, and Brooklyn Nine-Nine on Fox.